jg-digital-media/jgdm_jobs_pathway/readme.md

 ### Pages

+The following pages are assigned to templates in the `wp-content/themes/jobs_pathway_theme` directory.

-+ Dashboard - assigned to `page-dashboard.php` "Job Dashboard" template
++ Dashboard - assigned to `page-dashboard.php` "Job Dashboard" template `/dashboard/`
++ Add Job - assigned to `page-addjob.php` "Job Dashboard" template `add-job/`
++ How To - assigned to `page-howto.php` "How To" template `how-to/`
++ Job Stats - assigned to `page-jobstats.php` "Job Stats" template `job-stats/`

 ### Plugins Used